DavidMorton/chatbot/README.md

 # Everybody's doing it, so why shouldn't I?

+Everybody is building an LLM, so why not me?

 ## My personal LLM experimentation Repo

 This is a WIP, "learning" chatbot.
 The idea behind this is to combine BERT text classification methods with a small LLM model to build out a chatbot that can effectively work.